Our research is editorially independent but we may earn a commission for purchases made through our links.

 Florida’s array of no-frills seafood spots along the coast lure you in with a delectable selection of fresh, boat-to-table cuisine.
-These renowned seafood dives only focus on their fresh cuisine, from stone crab claws to oysters, red snapper and grouper, with many offering picnic tables where you can admire beautiful waterfront views as you dine.
+These renowned seafood restaurants only focus on their fresh cuisine, from stone crab claws to oysters, red snapper, and grouper, with many offering picnic tables where you can admire beautiful waterfront views as you dine.
 Boasting Old Florida vibes, here are the best seafood dives in Florida.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.